-Dennis, I'll allow you to give some color on the forecast.
-So, there are no competition restrictions that I'm aware of.
-Mike, so the answer to that is no or none that I'm aware of.
-And the RWA pork, I think the example you cited was maybe fresh pork in private label will be sold through the Pork business, right?
-Dennis, maybe give a little...
+Dennis, I'll allow you to give some colour on the pork assets.
+There are no competition restrictions that I'm aware of, Mike, so the answer to that is no or none that I'm aware of.
+And the RWA pork, I think the example you cited was maybe fresh pork and private label, will be sold through the pork business.
+Dennis, maybe give a little bit of colour.

-Those are existing relationships that we'll continue to maintain.
-So, the private label business is obviously done through the retailers and their specs are all in their control.
-And so, that will sort of continue as is,
+Yeah, those are existing relationships that we'll continue to maintain.
+So the private label business is obviously done through the retailers and their specs are all in their control and so that will sort of continue as is.